 Eye examination

-The specialist eye doctor (ophthalmologist) will examine your eyes using a few different instruments.
-They look at the different structures of your eye to check for changes or abnormalities.
+You may have an eye examination to look at the different structures of your eye.
+This helps the doctor to check for changes or abnormalities.

 The eye specialist will examine your eyes with a few different instruments.
 They look at the different structures of your eye to check for changes or abnormalities.